 After spending several days at Seattle’s Northwest Flower & Garden Show, with all the glorious display gardens and spring blooms around every corner, I was feeling pretty antsy for spring to finally arrive.

-It’s been a whopper of a winter, and while I’m not complaining (after all, last night’s news said California is officially out of our seven-year drought!)
-I must say, I’m feeling pretty starved for garden tours right now.
+It’s been a whopper of a winter, and while I’m not complaining, I must say, I’m feeling pretty starved for garden tours right now.
 Name a gardener that isn’t feeling this way, right?

 In my opinion, there’s something pretty magical about a winter garden done right.